Dog liver treats are healthy and tasty, but did you also know that they're full of essential nutrients dogs need? Here's the low down on why?

 If you're looking for a new high value treat to try with your dog, liver treats are an excellent option.
 They're inexpensive to make, are full of nutrients your dog needs, and dogs love them.
 My dog, "Lady," goes crazy for them and gives me her undivided attention if I have liver dog treats in my pocket.
 They make the perfect training treats.

 Liver treats are usually an instant hit with most dogs and are easy to make.

-It is an important that dogs have liver in their diet as it helps with digestion, blood clotting and also removes any nasty toxins from their body.
+It's beneficial that dogs have liver in their diet as it helps with digestion, blood clotting and also removes any nasty toxins from their body.

-The dehydrated treats can be as soft or as firm as you like, just leave them in longer and they'll be crunchier.
-If you prefer a soft liver treat then the Liver Sponge Cake is your best option and for a crunchy treat you can't do better than the Chewy Liver Boats.
-These recipes can be found below.
+The dehydrated treats can be as soft or as hard, as you like, just leave them in longer, and they'll be crunchier.
+If you prefer a soft treat, then the Liver Sponge Cake is your best option.
+For a crunchy treat, you can't do better than the Chewy Liver Boats.

 For best results I would recommend using a dehydrator.
 If you don't have a dehydrator, you can make these treats in the oven on its lowest temperature setting.
 Bake on a light greased cookie sheet and flip the liver pieces after 2 hours.

 These chews will help freshen your dog's breath.
 Celery contains nutrients that promotes a healthy heart and helps freshen your dog's breath.
 The string of the celery acts like a floss!